 E-Safety and Electronic Devices

 Any pupil feeling unwell during School hours will be taken to the dedicated First Aid Room where a First Aider will decide on the most appropriate course of action.
 If more than basic first aid is required the full-time School Nurses, based at the Senior School site are consulted.
-Every effort is made to contact parents in the instance that their daughter is not well enough to return to lessons.
+Every effort is made to contact parents in the instance that their child is not well enough to return to lessons.

 We ask that pupils remain at home until they are recovered from an illness.
-In the case of vomiting, girls should not attend School for at least 24 – 48 hours after being sick.
+In the case of vomiting, they should not attend School for at least 24 – 48 hours after being sick.